-Jet lag is generally temporary and usually doesn't need treatment.
+Jet lag is temporary and usually doesn't need treatment.
 Symptoms often improve within a few days, though they sometimes last longer.

-However, if you're a frequent traveler continually bothered by jet lag, your doctor may prescribe light therapy or medications.
+If you're a frequent traveler bothered by jet lag, your health care provider may prescribe light therapy or medicines.

-Your body's internal clock is influenced by exposure to sunlight, among other factors.
-When you travel across time zones, your body must adjust to a new daylight schedule and reset, allowing you to fall asleep and be awake at the appropriate times.
+Your body's internal clock is influenced by sunlight, among other factors.
+When you travel across time zones, your body must adjust to a new daylight schedule.
+This allows you to fall asleep and be awake at the right times.

 One way to adjust to a new daylight schedule is through light therapy.
-This involves exposure to an artificial bright light or lamp that simulates sunlight for a specific and regular amount of time when you're meant to be awake.
+This involves exposure to an artificial bright light or lamp that mimics sunlight.
+You use the light for a specific amount of time when you're meant to be awake.
 Light therapy comes in a variety of forms, including a light box that sits on a table, a desk lamp or a light visor that you wear on your head.

-Light therapy may be useful, for example, if you're a business traveler and are often away from natural sunlight during the day in a new time zone.
+Light therapy may be useful if you're a business traveler and are often away from natural sunlight during the day in a new time zone.

-- Nonbenzodiazepines, such as zolpidem (Ambien) and eszopiclone (Lunesta)
+- Nonbenzodiazepines, such as zolpidem (Ambien, Edluar, ZolpiMist), eszopiclone (Lunesta) and zaleplon (Sonata).

-- Benzodiazepines, such as temazepam (Restoril) and midazolam (Nayzilam)
+- Benzodiazepines, such as temazepam (Restoril) and midazolam (Nayzilam).

-These medications — sometimes called sleeping pills — may help you sleep during your flight and for several nights afterward as you adjust to a new time zone.
-Side effects are uncommon, but may include nausea, vomiting, amnesia, sleepwalking, confusion and morning sleepiness.
+You can take these medicines — sometimes called sleeping pills — during your flight and for several nights afterward as you adjust to a new time zone.
+Side effects are uncommon but may include nausea, vomiting, amnesia, sleepwalking, confusion and morning sleepiness.

-Although these medications appear to help sleep duration and quality, they may not lessen daytime symptoms of jet lag.
-These medications are usually only recommended for people who haven't been helped by other treatments.
+Although these medicines appear to help you sleep better and longer, you may still feel jet lag symptoms during the day.
+The medicines are usually only recommended for people who haven't been helped by other treatments.

 Lifestyle and home remedies

-Morning light exposure can usually help you adjust to an earlier time zone (traveling eastward), while evening light helps you adapt to a later time zone (traveling westward).
 Plan ahead to determine the best times for light exposure based on your departure and destination points and overall sleep habits:

 - Before your trip.
-You can start light therapy up to three days before travel to help you adjust to your new time zone before you arrive at your destination.
-If you're traveling east, try waking about one hour earlier than your usual wake time and get at least one hour of light exposure.
+You can start light therapy up to three days before traveling to help you adjust to the new time zone once you arrive.
+If you're traveling east, try waking one hour earlier than your usual wake time and get at least one hour of light exposure.
 Do this daily until you leave for your trip, waking one hour earlier each day.
-You should also adjust your bedtime to one hour earlier each night if possible.
+Also adjust your bedtime to one hour earlier each night if possible.
 For westward travel, delay your wake and bedtimes.

-- At your destination.
-If you've traveled eastward and crossed three to five time zones, try avoiding bright daylight first thing in the morning.
-Try to get several hours of bright light exposure in mid- to late morning.
-If you're crossing more time zones or traveling west, avoid bright light the morning of arrival, but seek sunshine in the early afternoon.
+If you're crossing more time zones or traveling west, avoid bright light the morning of arrival but seek sunshine in the early afternoon.
 During the day, dark glasses can help block out light when you need to avoid exposure.
 At night, draw the window blinds or drapes or use a sleep mask.
 For each day on your trip, gradually shift your light exposure earlier.

 Combining light exposure with exercise such as walking or jogging may help you adapt to the new time even faster.

 Beverages with caffeine such as coffee, espresso and soft drinks may help offset daytime sleepiness.
-Choose caffeinated drinks wisely.
-Avoid caffeinated beverages after midday since caffeine consumed after that time may make it even more difficult to fall asleep or sleep well.
+Choose drinks with caffeine wisely.
+Don't have caffeine after midday since it may make it even harder to fall asleep or sleep well.

-Your body treats melatonin as a darkness signal, so melatonin generally has the opposite effect of bright light.
+Your body treats melatonin as a darkness signal, so melatonin tends to have the opposite effect of bright light.

 Side effects are uncommon but may include dizziness, headaches, daytime sleepiness, loss of appetite, and possibly nausea and disorientation.
 Don't drink alcohol when taking melatonin.

 Additional possible remedies